saydx/specification/docs/introduction.rst

 Message layer
 -------------

-One should use messages flexible enough to carry complex information.
-For scientific applications the exchange of array data seems to be enough, provided several arrays can be sent as one message.
+One should use messages that are flexible enough to carry complex information.
+For scientific applications the exchange of array data seems to be enough, provided several arrays can be sent as one message and different data types are supported within a message.

-Example: Driver (MM-program) sends data to the calculator (QM-program) to initialize it.
+Example: Driver (a molecular-mechanics (MM)-program) sends data to a calculator (quantum-mechanical (QM)-program) to initialize it.
 This can be quite complex, as QM-programs usually require a lot of initialization parameters (Hamiltonian settings, basis set settings, various control settings, etc.).
-The message be flexible enough to allow for optional components, so that the driver has to specify only the required settings and those optional ones which it wishes to override.
+The message format needs to be flexible enough to allow for optional components, so that the driver has to specify only required settings and also optional ones which it wishes to override.

 This could be easily realized by using a data tree as a message.
-It could be like a simplified XML DOM-tree with following specification:
+A possible structure could be like a simplified XML DOM-tree with following specification:

 * Each node of the tree is named (like in XML).

-* Each node of the tree can either contain further nodes (container node) or data (data nodes), but never both.
-Consequently, the data nodes were the leaves of the tree and had only container nodes as parents.
+* Each node of the tree can either contain further nodes (a container node) or data (data nodes), but never both.
+Consequently, data nodes were the leaves of the tree and have only container nodes as parents.

 * Each data node contains a single array of a given type and shape or a scalar as data.
 The data is in native binary format.

-* Optional: the nodes should contain attributes to store additional information (e.g. unit of the data in the node, etc.).
+* Optional: the nodes should contain attributes to store additional information (e.g. the unit of the data in the node, etc.).
 To make things simple, the attributes should be text attributes, like in XML.

-The sender would assemble a tree with the necessary information and send it via the transport layer.
-The receiver would then query the transmitted tree, look for the presence / absence of given nodes and extract the necessary information from the tree.
+The sender would assemble a tree with the necessary information and transmit it via the transport layer.
+The receiver would then query the received tree, look for the presence / absence of given nodes and extract the necessary information from the tree.

-I have already started a small C-library which this functionality, the `saydx library <https://github.com/saydx/saydx>`_.
+I have already started a small C-library with this functionality, the `saydx library <https://github.com/saydx/saydx>`_.
 Although not finished yet, it could be used as the message layer.
-It would provide the basic infrastructure for the tree manipulation, as well as routines to read and write trees to file or pass them from C to Fortran and vice-versa.
+It would provide the basic infrastructure for tree manipulation, as well as routines to read and write trees to file or to pass them from C to Fortran and vice-versa.
 Combined with cslib, it could cover the functionality of the first two layers.